 - Saint Seiya:

-- Andromeda Shun gets this a lot.
-His own older brother fell in love with a girl who was identical to Shun "except for her gender and the color of her hair".
-It doesn't help that his (pink) armor, at least in the first story arc, appears to have breasts, or that one of the reasons why Esmeralda became Ikki's Morality Pet was because she looked exactly like a blonde Shun.
-Ikki himself told that to her face!
+- Andromeda Shun gets this a lot, even in-universe.
+His own older brother fell in love with a girl who looked identical to Shun "except for her gender and the color of her hair."
+It doesn't help that his patron constellation is Andromeda the Princess, or that his (pink) armor appears to have been tailored for a woman, complete with breasts in its first form.
+It even fooled one of the dubbing teams, who cast a female voice actor right up until Ikki first called him "little brother."

 - The Silver Saint Lacerta Misty.